Super Easy DIY Wainscoting

 DIY Wainscoting

-This project is easy, but it drags on.
-After the boards go up, that’s when the work begins.
+The project starts up fast with cutting and nailing boards.ย After the boards go up, that’s when the work begins.
 Puttying, sanding, caulking, and painting.
 All four of those tasks are at the bottom of the favorite pile and (naturally) that is what I was in charge of with this wainscoting project.
 Wainscoting or board and batten?
 Honestly, I’m not sure.
 I have called it both.

 Wainscotting Supplies